IBM/blockchain-enabled-crowdfunding/README.md

 2. Deploy the client application using Fabric Java SDK.
 It works as middle layer and exposes REST API.
 3. Deploy Web UI application built using NodeJs.
 4. User can perform following task using the web interface which internally interacts with Blockchain Network with the help of middle layer.
+   * Current status of Funds raised
    * Donate for the cause
-   * View all Donations made
+   * View all Supporters who have donated

 # Pre-requisites